 What will a typical day look like in this role?

 What opportunities does the company offer in terms of personal growth and development?

 How do you feel like you’ve professionally developed since joining the company?

 The last thing you want is at the end of a great interview you are caught off guard and not have questions prepared… There is nothing worse than that feeling of getting off the call and wishing you had said something different.
 BE PREPARED!

 Finally, make sure to thank the interviewers for their time.
-Don’t end the video interview unless your interviewer has formally ended the interview and is clearly staying on the line and make sure the video and mike are switched off before you let out a big exhale, you may still be connected!
+Don’t end the video interview unless your interviewer has formally ended the interview and is clearly staying on the line make sure the video and mike are switched off before you let out a big exhale, you may still be connected!

-The landscape of work will be very different after coronavirus, most companies have had to adapt quickly to remote working lifestyles and its a good idea to find out what their policies are going forward.
+The landscape of work will be very different after the coronavirus, most companies have had to adapt quickly to remote working lifestyles and it’s a good idea to find out what their policies are going forward.
 If you are a successful candidate, asking questions such as ‘what proportion of your work can be done remotely’ or ‘what is the onboarding policy if another lockdown occurs’ are good questions to field before accepting your job offer.

 This is a new era for companies, and it could be an opportunity for you to finally put some really good initiatives in place such as instilling a great company culture and building on company branding.
 As the landscape of work moves predominately online, [at least for now] use this time to plan out a strategy for creating a more dispersed workforce and enabling your people to work and interview from anywhere.